 Women Served by Crossroads for Women

 The women at Crossroads for Women are homeless and suffering from mental illness and substance addictions.
 They are survivors of childhood sexual and physical abuse and are frequent victims of domestic violence and recurring trauma on the streets.
 Most come from an impoverished, abusive, and substance using family background and have not learned the life skills needed for community living.
-They have typically acquired a criminal history making it difficulty for them to obtain housing and employment.
-Without intervention, the women cycle between homelessness and incarceration and their children are at a high risk for a generational cycle of mental illness, homelessness, and criminal activity.

-Although challenged by many barriers, the women also come to Crossroads for Women with many strengths.
+-Although challenged by many barriers, the women also come to Crossroads for Women with many strengths.
 They are most often resilient, resourceful, and interested in helping others, particularly women in similar circumstances.
 They are open to learning, responding positively to therapy, are very determined to make progress.
 Recognizing and building upon these and other client strengths is a fundamental philosophy of Crossroads for Women.